Asadex/quotes-generator/README.md

-# quotes-generator
+# Quotes-generator
-Quotes generator using public API
+Quotes generator using public API with AJAX